eso28599/resnmtf/README.md

 # ResNMTF
 Welcome to the landing page for the `resnmtf` package implementing Restrictive Non-Negative Matrix Tri-Factorisation from the paper "Multi-view biclustering via non-negative matrix tri-factorisation".

-# Installation
+## Installation
 You can install this R package using the following line of code:
 ```{r}
 devtools::install_github("eso28599/bisilhouette") # requires devtools package to be installed
 ```

-# Usage

-## Toy data
+## Usage
-We define toy data with 2 views and 3 biclusters to apply ResNMTF to.
-We assume the biclusters have shared rows across views, but not shared columns.
+To demonstrate the use of `resnmtf` we generate toy data with 2 views and 3 biclusters, assuming biclusters share rows across views, but do not share columns.
+View 1 has dimensions $100 \times 50$ and view 2, $100 \times 30$.
 ```{r}
 row_clusters <- cbind(
   rbinom(100, 1, 0.5),